IvoNet/camel-demo/README.md

 the -v option will also remove the volumes created

+# FTP docker image

+In order to demo the ftp routes in this project an ftp server has been configured in the docker-compose file.
+This ftp server mounts 'native local' folders in the `test-data/ftp` folder but it will also actually enable the ftp protocol.
+So the FtpTo*Routes really talk ftp in the demo.

+You will be able to see what happens on your native file system though.
+Please look at the ftp config in the docker-compose file to see how that works.

-# FTP User
+## FTP User

 This project has two users pre-configured:

 * USER: admin / PWD: secret
 * USER: user / PWD: secret

+Their home folders reside in `test-data/ftp` and the users have been saved in `docker/ftp/passwd/pureftpd.passwd` file as described below.

+### FTP Create your own user

-You can add your own if you want to play:
+You can add your own user(s) if you want to play:

 First you need to start the ivonet/ftp docker container: